 Treating the Injury

 Unfortunately, there is no cure for cerebral palsy.
-Though the condition is permanent, the symptoms of CP can sometimes be alleviated with a combination of medication, treatments, and assistive devices such as hearing aids or electric wheelchairs.
+Though the condition is permanent, the symptoms of Cerebral Palsy can sometimes be alleviated with a combination of medication, treatments, and assistive devices such as hearing aids or electric wheelchairs.
 Treatments usually focus on strengthening muscle control or on building up the child’s ability to perform difficult tasks.
 Special education is oftentimes required for these children, but special needs educators are available to provide a balanced and quality education for the child despite some learning difficulties.